kenesu-h/sys-hidplus-client-rs/README.md

 sys-hidplus is a sysmodule for a Nintendo Switch hacked to run custom firmware.
 This sysmodule allows the Switch to receive controller inputs sent by a computer using a client.
-This in turn enables users to use normally unsupported controllers - such as an Xbox or PS4 controller..
+This in turn enables users to use normally unsupported controllers - such as an Xbox or PS4 controller.
 This can be used alongside a remote game streaming service such as Parsec to allow people play Switch games from practically anywhere.